Updated: Nov 22, 2020

 Single Shot & Processing of M31

-For such a huge target, the editing process can be pretty vicious, due to the lack of actual space and black around the gases of the galaxy, so do not underestimate the editing process of the Andromeda Galaxy.
+For such a huge target, the editing process can be pretty vicious, due to the lack of actual space and black around the gases of the galaxy, so do not underestimate the Andromeda Galaxy.
+Back then I also did not have much experience and was still struggling to learn PixInsight.

-Using Both images, through the telescope and Wide field, were processed with Pixinsight.
 It was a lot of trial and error, I knew I had enough data for a very good image, and all the single shots (see below) looked very promising!
-Still, we had to start over several times as we were not pleased with the result.
-It is not until we found an amazing processing tutorial by Light Vortex Astronomy (which you can read HERE) that we ended up with an image we loved.
+Still, I had to start over several times as I was not pleased with the result.
+It is not until I found an amazing processing tutorial by Light Vortex Astronomy (which you can read HERE) that I ended up with an image I loved.

 As for the wide field version, the only challenge is to get both M31 and M33 without blowing out the core of one or the other (if you decided to center your camera so that you can capture both in the same frame).
 Except that, it does not really present any other difficulty.